taolson/Admiran/doc/Language.md

 If n-ary tuples greater than 7 are used in code, associated `ordI` and `showI` instances must be provided if the tuple is explicitly compared, or showed.

-## Standard Miranda2 Types
+## Standard Admiran Types

-The Miranda2 standard library `<stdlib>` defines a number of types that are available to use in any module, and that are used in the Miranda2 compiler:
+The Admiran standard library `<stdlib>` defines a number of types that are available to use in any module, and that are used in the Admiran compiler:
 * `bool`
 * `int`
 * `num`